Noah Charney: Other projects

 ARCA offered its first postgraduate-level course in art crime and security in the summer of 2009 — a 10-week course in the town of Amelia, Italy.
 The program has been quite successful and has hosted student attendees from 14 countries.
 Charney also edits The Journal of Art Crime, a scholarly publication on Art Crime and Security that comes out twice a year.
 His column, "How I Write", which featured interviews with writers such as Oliver Sacks, Barbara Kingsolver, Jodi Picoult, Stephen Greenblatt, and Andre Aciman, was a regular feature in The Daily Beast from 2012 to 2014.
 In the 2012 issue of the St John's College, Cambridge, alumni magazine The Eagle, Charney wrote an article entitled "Professor of Art Crime," telling how his experiences at Cambridge led to his study of art crime.
 Charney also published The Art of Forgery, which explores the world of art forgeries.
 In 2022, Charney was the writer and presenter of the three-part BBC Radio 4 series China's Stolen Treasures.

+In 2017, he coauthored with Ingrid D. Rowland The Collector of Lives: Giorgio Vasari and the Invention of Art.